LappleApple/awesome-leading-and-managing/Motivation-Retention.md

 - [How to Tell the Truth](https://a16z.com/2017/07/27/how-to-tell-the-truth/) - by Ben Horowitz.
 Takeaway: Do not lie to your people when it comes to telling bad news, but attach meaning to it.

+- [I Do a Yearly Review, Here Are Some of the Questions](https://medium.com/@skamille/i-do-a-yearly-review-here-are-some-of-the-questions-cd23e19795e1) - by Camille Fournier.
+Takeaway: a list of 12 simple questions meant to provoke reflection.

 - [Motivating People to Be on Time](http://innolution.com/blog/motivating-people-to-be-on-time) - by Ken Rubin.
 Takeaway: Bribes and penalties don't work.
 Intrinsic motivation gets people to show up on time.

 - [Moving Motivators](https://management30.com/practice/moving-motivators/) - by Jurgen Appelo.
 A fun exercise you can use with your team to understand which values and aspirations motivate them—status, freedom, power, etc.